amazon7737/amazon7737/README.md

 ### 🙂 김강민(Kangmin Kim)

 I am Software Engineer.
 Server is weird things.
-I thought that it give me more inspire.
+I thought that it give me more inspiration.